G.I. Joe: The Movie: Production

 The writers did not originally intend for "Cobra-La" to be the name of the rival civilization.
-"Cobra-La" was merely a placeholder name in the script's drafts (borrowed from the 1933 novel Lost Horizon by James Hilton which featured the fabled city Shangri-La), which the writers intended changing.
+"Cobra-La" was merely a placeholder name in the script's drafts (borrowed from the 1933 novel Lost Horizon by James Hilton which featured the fabled city Shangri-La), which the writers intended to change.
 However, Hasbro executives fell in love with the Cobra-La name and forced the writers to keep it.

 In the film's original script, Duke dies in battle after receiving a wound from a snake spear hurled by Serpentor.
 After this event was written into the script, it inspired the death of the Autobot leader Optimus Prime in The Transformers: The Movie while both films were in production.
 However, Optimus Prime's death sparked a severe backlash among both fans and parents, and Hasbro reversed their decision on allowing Duke's death.
 While the scene was kept, replacement dialogue was inserted stating that Duke had gone into a coma.
 In the film's ending, it is stated that he had come out of the coma.
 Writer and story editor Buzz Dixon said in an interview with JoeHeadquarters.com, "[If] you watch the visuals and don't listen to the soundtrack, it's obvious Duke dies."
 In the original script, the Joes also held his funeral prior to the final battle.

 Release

 Created at the height of the G.I.
 Joe craze in the 1980s, G.I.
 Joe: The Movie was intended as the third theatrical release of a Hasbro-produced film after My Little Pony: The Movie and The Transformers: The Movie.
+Following unexpected production delays and the poor box office performances of its predecessors, it premiered direct-to-video instead on August 25, 1987.
+It premiered on television in syndication—as early as September 4, 1987—first in feature-length format and later split into a five-part miniseries format as part of the series' syndication package.
+The film was followed by the 1989 animated series G.I.
+Joe: A Real American Hero, which takes place after the events of the movie.

-Rhino Entertainment/Kid Rhino Entertainment first released the film on DVD on June 20, 2000, with 5.1 remastered and remixed “Rhinophonic” sound and contains some extra features.
+Rhino Entertainment first released the film on DVD on June 20, 2000, with 5.1 remastered and remixed “Rhinophonic” sound and contains some extra features.
 Shout!
 Factory released a remastered special edition on DVD and Blu-ray on July 27, 2010, featuring audio commentary from story consultant (and series writer) Buzz Dixon, and a printable copy of the original screenplay.

+In 2022, it was announced that Fathom Events would finally bring the movie to theaters for a special two-day event to commemorate its 35th anniversary.
+The screenings also contained exclusive behind-the-scenes and interactive content.